cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/filters.md

 * **Clone filter** opens the **filter clone** modal allowing to create a modified copy of the selected filter (see [defining filter rules]({{< relref "#defining-filter-rules" >}}) for details on rule definition)
 * **Delete filter** removes the selected filter (see note below)

-Deleting filter which is used as a default filter in Deployments View widget is not possible.
+Filters used as a default filter in the Deployments View widget cannot be deleted.
 When trying to delete such a filter a modal shows up describing where (on which page and in which widget) and by whom (by which user) the filter is used.

 ![filters delete]( /images/ui/widgets/filters-delete.png )